danjohnson3141/Jekyll-Test/groups/DELETE-group_invites-group_invite_id.md

 =
 #### Parameters
-:group_invite_id - Integer, passed in through the URL.
+:id (group_invite_id) - Integer, passed in through the URL.
 Is derived from the 'id' field on the 'group_invites' table.

 =
 ####JSON request example: